 The following guide will show you how you can set up the Canvas LMS for free on your server.

-The Canvas LMS software is Open Source.
+Technically speaking, the Canvas LMS software is Open Source.
+Parts of it anyway.
 The AGPLv3 license it is under allows users to collaborate in software hosted on a cloud.
 Users of AGPLv3 licensed software must make any work based on it public and free.
 You cannot sell it, but you can sell products or offer services supported by the software.
 So it’s perfectly fine to provide services from say, the cloud, using free software with or without modifications, and never letting users download it.

 Instructure does not release 100% of Canvas code, so you might not get the exact same experience as in signing on as a customer or trying out their cloud demo.

 The AGPLv3 seeks to close a loophole found in the otherwise identical GPL license.
 It enables companies to take advantage of free software hosted on a server, and use it for paid services.
 Many argue that without this loophole some (if not all) the tech giants would not be roaming today.
 You can “FOSS” anything, from Apache‘s server management suite, to OpenSSL security certificates.
 Think of it as a free headstart for startups everywhere.
 Free, of course, to those in the best position to exploit them as well, big tech included.

 It is clear that the decision to offer free, open source software is strategic.
 Many argue Instructure’s decision to make Canvas open was made at a time the company needed to convince the public about the quality and transparency of their code.
 Larger companies, either at their onset (RedHat) or down the road (Microsoft) find value in symbiotic relationships with the open source community.
-Moodle, the largest open source LMS, started from an ideological basis in support for free education, and new initiatives seem to cast doubt about the comercial acuity of limitless commitment to open source.
+Moodle, the largest open source LMS, started from an ideological basis in support for free education, but recent initiatives and responses seem to reflect doubt about the commercial acuity of limitless commitment to open source at the internal level.

 In short, you can set up your own Canvas LMS on your own server.
 You can do it for non-commercial as well as commercial purposes.
 And you should always credit the original license owner.
 If you want to contribute to Canvas code, you must comply with a Contributor License Agreement first.